 Elar’s Lechon

-Next on the list is Elar’s Lechon.
-Famously known for its lechon served in a signature bamboo tray or bilao, Elar’s became known not just for its presentation but for its tasty lechon as well.
+Next on the list of lechon in the Philippines is Elar’s Lechon.
+Famously known for its lechon served in a signature bamboo tray or bilao, Elar’s has become a popular choice for those wondering where to buy lechon, thanks to its tasty lechon and unique presentation.
 The crispy skin of the lechon has reached not just the masses but also Malacanang.
 In fact, Elar’s has been present in several presidential banquets through the years—a feat not easily achieved by any restaurant.

-Although Cebu lechon is a general term and does not refer to a specific establishment, people from all over the country turn their heads when they hear these two words.
-Cebu has become a Mecca for some of the best-tasting lechon in the country, and people go as far as visiting the Queen City of the South just to have a taste of what they can offer.
-Some of the well-known lechon-makers in Cebu include CnT Lechon, Rico’s Lechon, and Tatang’s Boneless Lechon.
+Although Cebu lechon is a general term and does not refer to a specific establishment, people from all over the country turn their heads when they hear these two words, often wondering about the lechon price in the Philippines.
+Cebu has become a Mecca for some of the best-tasting lechon in the country, and people go as far as visiting the Queen City of the South just to discover where to buy lechon and taste of what they can offer.
+Some of the well-known lechon-makers in Cebu are celebrated for offering some of the best lechon in the Philippines include CnT Lechon, Rico’s Lechon, and Tatang’s Boneless Lechon.

 Cebu even has Carcar Public Market, a place where you can buy lechon by the kilo.
 Eat it on the spot, have it to go, or bring it home as a pasalubong (souvenir)—it’s up to you.

 The lechon-maker on top of this year’s list is Mila’s Lechon.
 Established in the 60’s by husband-and-wife tandem Serafin and Antonina Cesario, Mila’s Lechon became famous for its lechon’s crispy skin.
-From the first store in La Loma, Quezon City, it now has a total of eight branches and also offers catering services.
+From the first store on where to buy lechon in La Loma, Quezon City, it now has a total of eight branches and also offers catering services.

 Mila’s lechon baboy ranges in price from PhP4,400 to PhP11,500 while the lechon baka starts at PhP30,000 and can go as high as PhP38,000.
-You may visit their Facebook page (milaslechonphilippines) or website (milaslechon.com.ph) for more details.
+You may visit their Facebook page (milaslechonphilippines) or website (milaslechon.com.ph) for more details of this best lechon in the Philippines.

 Did your favorite lechon-maker get into our list?
 Which lechon do you like most?
 Let us know in the comments section below!